 The FCC came up with the Keep Americans Connected Pledge just three weeks after the first US case arose.
 Highspeedinternet.net has prepared a rundown of the major US internet service providers that offer support to those financially impacted by the current COVID crisis.

-The outbreak of coronavirus disease 2019 (COVID-19) may be stressful for people.
+The outbreak COVID-19 may be stressful for people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
 Coping with stress will make you, the people you care about, and your community stronger.
 There are a number of resources available.
 Need help or know someone who does?
 Contact the Disaster Distress Helpline or call 1-800-985-5990.

 Prescription Discount Card